csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

   - [interpretable decision set](https://dl.acm.org/citation.cfm?id=2939874) (lakkaraju et al. 2016) - set of if then rules
     - short, accurate, and non-overlapping rules that cover the whole feature space and pay attention to small but important classes
   - [A Bayesian Framework for Learning Rule Sets for Interpretable Classification](http://www.jmlr.org/papers/volume18/16-003/16-003.pdf) (wang et al. 2017) - rules are a bunch of clauses OR'd together (e.g. if (X1>0 AND X2<1) OR (X2<1 AND X3>1) OR ... then Y=1)
+    - they call this method "Bayesian Rule Sets"
+    - [Or's of And's for Interpretable Classification, with Application to Context-Aware Recommender Systems](https://arxiv.org/abs/1504.07614) (wang et al. 2015) - BOA - Bayesian Or's of And's
 - when learning sequentially, often useful to prune at each step (Furnkranz, 1997)

 ### rule lists